univention/univention-portal/README.dev.md

 In `docker/docker-compose.yaml` you can find a service called `keycloak` which you will need to test the SAML login and work on the notifications OIDC.

-1. Download your UCS CA certificate and place it in `docker/keycloak/ucs-root-ca.crt`.
-2. Create the file `docker-compose.override.yaml` from the example:
+1. Create the file `docker-compose.override.yaml` from the example:
     ```bash
     cp docker/docker-compose.override.yaml.example docker/docker-compose.override.yaml
     ```
-3. Go to your UCS machine, run the following commands.
+2. Go to your UCS machine, run the following commands.
 You will need the output in the next step. a.
         ```bash
         echo `cat /etc/idp-ldap-user.secret`